pranav-deshpande/FOSSEE_Cbc/README.md

 # FOSSEE_Cbc
 This is to connect the CBC library to Scilab and help solve MILP Problems.
-Authors: Akshay Miterani and Pranav Deshpande
+Code Authors: Akshay Miterani and Pranav Deshpande

 Organization: FOSSEE, IIT Bombay